 Semifinals: Stanford defeats Nebraska; Hawaii defeats Florida

-Hawaii defeated Florida in the Gators’ first match of the season.
-Florida then ran off a streak of 37 straight wins before losing again to Hawaii (35-2).
+Hawaii (35-2) defeated Florida in the Gators’ first match of the season.
+Florida then ran off 37 consecutive victories before losing the rematch.

 The Gators had 12 kills from Nina Foster and 10 from Aurymar Rodriguez.

-Florida led 4-0 in the first game, but Hawaii went ahead for good at 8-7.
-Hawaii never trailed in the second game.
+Florida had an early 4-0 lead in the first game, but Hawaii went ahead for good at 8-7.
+Hawaii led start to finish in the second game.
 Florida scored the first point in the third game, but that was the Gators’ only lead.